 Bellevue College’s Pluralism Policy, Affirmation of Inclusion and Pluralism Compact declare the college’s commitment to inclusion and its institutional abhorrence of policy or practice that diminish esteem and self-image of individuals, people and cultures among faculty, staff, and students.

 The number of processes and campus offices that might be employed in responding to a specific complaint suggests the need for a proactive process to assist Bellevue College in fulfilling its accountability to students, staff and visiting public for effectively and efficiently addressing bias-incidents that negatively impact campus operations and educational activities.
 This process addresses bias-motivated incidents or hate crimes occurring at the college.

 - BIRST is comprised of the following college officers or their designees and will be authorized to coordinate appropriate college policies and resources to investigate and resolve such incidents in a timely fashion.

-- Vice president of student services, vice coordinator, back-up convener
+- Vice president of student affairs, vice coordinator, back-up convener

 - Vice president of administrative services